Curling is known for its sportsmanship and courtesy shown to other curlers.

 - Be on time (or even early!) - ready to step onto the ice at the designated time.

-- The game begins with a handshake and introductions.
+- The game begins with a broom tap or wave and introductions.
 Players wish each other "good curling"!

 - The Vices (or Thirds) determine who has hammer - usually by a spinner or coin toss.